realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ---

-## 4.3 Empirical Anchor Requirement
+4.4 Empirical Anchor Requirement

-A proposed "clamp" must satisfy at least one of the following:
+A proposed constraint ("clamp") must satisfy at least one of the following:

-- Be observable directly.
+- Be directly observable.
 - Be inferable from measurable invariants.
 - Be consistent with established rate or energy limits.
 - Be falsifiable by conceivable observation.